On the Fifth Floor…

 “She is?”
 Terry brightened.
 “I better track down some gluten-free bread.”
 The pint-sized butch sprang up and hurried over to the living room door, which was closed.
 She and Sylvia had turned that room over to Patricia when she returned home, agreeing that the college girl would need her own space.

-Now Terry knocked and called, “Patty honey?
+Now Terry knocked and called, “Patsy honey?
 Do you have a brand of gluten-free bread you like?
 I’m doing some shopping today!”

 After a short delay the muffled reply arrived: “I don’t care!”